I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/ns-ntddstor-_storage_property_query.md

 `QueryType`

 Contains flags indicating the type of query to be performed.
 For a list of the various query types that can be assigned to this member, see <a href="..\ntddstor\ne-ntddstor-_storage_query_type.md">STORAGE_QUERY_TYPE</a>.

+`AdditionalParameters`

+Contains an array of bytes with additional input parameters that are needed for the <b>PropertyId</b> query.
+Not all <b>PropertyId</b> values require additional input parameters.

 ## Remarks
 The results of the query can be one of